Aditya5-sys/Fake-News-Detection/README.md

 # Fake-News-Detection
 My project is a Fake News Detection System developed using Python and Flask.
 The main aim of this project is to identify whether a news article is real or fake using Machine Learning techniques.
 Users can enter news text, upload files, or provide URLs for analysis.
+The system preprocesses the text and predicts the authenticity of the news using a trained model.
+It also provides a user-friendly dashboard with graphs and statistics for better understanding.
+The project helps in reducing the spread of misinformation on social media and online platforms.
+This project improved my knowledge of Flask, Machine Learning, data preprocessing, and web development.